freghar/template/features/Custom_Factions/README.md

 For example, if a mission maker places a blufor rifleman with class name of `B_soldier_F`, a file `B_soldier_F.sqf` will be used to apply the correct gear.

-Alternatively, any inherited class can be used, ie. `CAManBase.sqf` would load gear for any soldier on any side.

-Files must be placed in the loadouts subfolder folder, see the existing example inside (and adjust/remove it according to your needs).

-This feature should work with any spawning mechanism - Zeus, Editor, various unit-spawning mods, etc. Also works for JIP and loads gear on respawn.
+This feature should work with any spawning mechanism - Zeus, Editor, various unit-spawning mods, etc. Also works for JIP and activates on respawn.

 Loadout creation
 ----------------